Mikejo5000/vsts-docs-pr/docs/pipelines/new-user-pipelines.md

 You can use Azure DevOps Pipelines with most application types, including **.NET, Java, Node, Android, Xcode, and C++.**

-### Deployment targets:
+### Deployment targets

 Azure DevOps Pipelines can be used to deploy your code to multiple targets, such as **virtual machines, containers, on-premises and cloud platforms, PaaS services.**

-### Package formats: NuGet, npm, Maven
+### Package formats

-If your goal is to produce packages that can be consumed by others, you can publish **NuGet, npm, or Maven packages** to the build-in package management repository in VSTS or any other package management repository of your choice.
+If your goal is to produce packages that can be consumed by others, you can publish **NuGet, npm, or Maven packages** to the built-in package management repository in VSTS or any other package management repository of your choice.

 ## What do I need to use Pipelines?